What is the best place to exchange currency?

 • Otherwise, check whether the ATM operator charges a fee.
 You should be shown this before you confirm the transaction.

-What to avoid - exchanging currency at airports and hotels
+Where to avoid exchanging currency

 These places are all convenient places to get your hands on euros, pounds, or whatever the local currency is.
 However, you’re likely to pay a premium for it.